breuerfelix/breuerfelix.github.io/_posts/19-06-07-series-monitor.md

   - /projects/series-monitor
 ---

-I needed to learn Java for my university, so I decided to build a small gui-application for practical experience.
+I needed to learn Java for my university, so I decided to build a small GUI application for practical experience.

 The GUI of this tool is made with JavaFX.
-I did all the styles via [Scene-Builder](http://gluonhq.com/products/scene-builder/) because it seemed to be the easiest solution since I am not really a good designer.
+I did all the styles via [Scene-Builder](http://gluonhq.com/products/scene-builder/) because it seemed to be the easiest solution, since I am not really a good designer.

-Another big extension I used is [Selenium Webdriver](https://www.seleniumhq.org/projects/webdriver/).
+Another big extension I used is [Selenium WebDriver](https://www.seleniumhq.org/projects/webdriver/).
 It is really helpful for scraping the internet.

-For my purposes it's really 'ugly' if a browser pops up everytime you press 'Refresh' to see if another Episode of your Series are out.
-Therefore I decided to use a headless browser called [HTML-UnitDriver](https://github.com/SeleniumHQ/htmlunit-driver).
+For my purposes, it's really 'ugly' if a browser pops up every time you press 'Refresh' to see if another episode of your series is out.
+Therefore, I decided to use a headless browser called [HTML-UnitDriver](https://github.com/SeleniumHQ/htmlunit-driver).

-With it's help it was kinda easy to check for updates in the background so the user won't notice any of this work.
+With its help, it was kind of easy to check for updates in the background so the user won't notice any of this work.

-To store the user progress when closing the application I used a simple json-file-database.
-Due it's simplicity this fits perfect into my little project.
+To store the user progress when closing the application, I used a simple JSON file database.
+Due to its simplicity, this fits perfectly into my little project.

 ## Code